jnhyatt/noiz/README.md

 | simplex fbm 8 octave  | 105.5    ✅ | 126.0        | 207.8          | 181.7           | 175.1           |
 | worly                 | 50.8        | 51.1         | 78.9           | 52.9            | 42.3         ✅ |
 | worly approximate     | 6.0      ✅ | 13.6         | ---            | ---             | ---             |

+`Vec3A` is an allighed 3d type from `bevy_math` (glam).
+It enables SIMD instructions, but uses more memory to do so.
+As you can see, it's not worth it here.

 ### 4D